Chess Valley RFC: Adult Rugby

 The senior men's section of the club fields two sides.

-For the 2025/2026 season the 1st XV are playing in Counties 2 Herts.
-The 2nd XV are playing in Counties 3 Herts.
+For the 2026/2027 season the 1st XV are playing in Counties 2 Hertfordshire.
+The 2nd XV are playing in the Merit Leagues.

-Games take place on Saturday afternoons with training being held on Tuesday and Thursday evenings.
+Games take place on Saturday afternoons with training being held on Tuesday evenings.

 Women's Rugby

 The 2009/2010 season saw Chess Valley put together its first senior Ladies side.
 They managed to win their first piece of silverware, winning the Windsor 7's Plate Final 41-0 against Thames Valley Ladies.
 There is currently no women's team.

-Youth Rugby
+Junior Rugby

 For the 2025-26 season CVRFC fields sides within ranging from ages Colts (U18/17), U16, U15, U14 and U13 age groups playing within the Herts and Middx leagues.

 2008/2009 season saw the first Junior side put out by Chess Valley in the U13 age group.

 Training is mid-week and games are played on Sunday mornings.
 Sundays without games are also used to train.